Critical Analysis of Decision Making Algorithms of Blockchain

 - No special equipment is required.

-- Solves the problem of high energy consumption as in PoW and rewarding member with the maximum account holding in the account as in PoS.
+- Solves the problem of high energy consumption as in PoW and rewards members with the maximum account holding in the account as in PoS.

 Disadvantage of PoC